Recommend-to-Match with Random Supply Rejections: Formulation, Approximation, and Analysis: Model and Analysis

 We first consider a special case where the acceptance probabilities $p_{ij}=p$ for all demand-supply pairs, i.e., the acceptance probabilities are homogeneous.
 Furthermore, assuming the acceptance behaviors are independent across supplies, then the probability of assigning a demand to the supply with $r$th highest utility ($r\in \mathcal{R}$) among the recommended supplies is $p(1-p)^{r-1}$, which we denote as $p_r$.
 In this case, SP can be reformulated as the following MILP:

 The objective function \hyperref[eq:r0]{(\ref*{eq:r0})} maximizes the weighted sum of recommended supplies' utility from the first to the $\theta$-th largest for each demand.
 Besides the original constraints in SP model, the R-SP model introduces other constraints to obtain the utility value of the $r$ largest recommended supplies for demand $i$, which is denoted as $w_{ir}$.
-Constraints \hyperref[eq:r1]{(\ref*{eq:r1})} calculate the number of supplies recommended for each demand.
-Constraints \hyperref[eq:r2]{(\ref*{eq:r2})} indicate that supply $j$ can only be among the top $r$ utility supplies for demand $i$ if the demand-supply pair $(i,j)$ pair is recommended.
-Constraints \hyperref[eq:r3]{(\ref*{eq:r3})-(\ref*{eq:r6})} linearize the relationship that $t_{ir}$ is the minimum value of $r$ and $s_{i}$, by introducing a binary auxiliary variable $v_{ir}$.
-Variable $v_{ir}$ equaling 1 indicates the value of $s_{i}$ is not less than $r$.
-Constraints \hyperref[eq:r7]{(\ref*{eq:r7})} guarantee that the number of recommended supplies of demand $i$ in the top $r$ utility supplies is equal to the minimum value of $s_{i}$ and $r$.
+Constraints \hyperref[eq:r2]{(\ref*{eq:r2})} indicate that supply $j$ can only be among the top $r$ utility supplies for demand $i$ if the demand-supply pair $(i,j)$ is recommended.
+Constraints \hyperref[eq:r4]{(\ref*{eq:r4})-(\ref*{eq:r6})} linearize the relationship that $t_{ir}$ is the minimum value of $r$ and $\sum_{j\in \mathcal{A}^{S}}x_{ij}$, by introducing a binary auxiliary variable $v_{ir}$.
+Variable $v_{ir}$ equaling 1 indicates the value of $\sum_{j\in \mathcal{A}^{S}}x_{ij}$ is not less than $r$.
+Constraints \hyperref[eq:r7]{(\ref*{eq:r7})} guarantee that the number of recommended supplies of demand $i$ in the top $r$ utility supplies is equal to the minimum value of $\sum_{j\in \mathcal{A}^{S}}x_{ij}$ and $r$.
 Constraints \hyperref[eq:r8]{(\ref*{eq:r8})} ensure if demand-supply pair $(i,j)$ is one of the top $r$ utilities for demand $i$, then the utility $w_{ir}$ must not be greater than utility $u_{ij}$.
 Constraints \hyperref[eq:r9]{(\ref*{eq:r9})} restrict value $w_{ir}$ equaling 0 when the value of $r$ is greater than the number of recommended supplies for demand $i$.
 Note that parameter $M^{1}_{i}$ in \hyperref[eq:r8]{(\ref*{eq:r8})-(\ref*{eq:r9})} is a big number, which can be set as the maximum utility value for demand $i$.
-The full notation of this formulation is summarized in \hyperref[tab:notation]{Table \ref*{tab:notation}}. \hyperref[pro1]{Proposition \ref*{pro1}} shows that R-SP model is a valid MILP formulation of SP when the acceptance random variables are independent and identically distributed (i.i.d.).
+The full notation of this formulation is summarized in \hyperref[tab:notation]{Table \ref*{tab:notation}}. \hyperref[pro1]{Lemma \ref*{pro1}} shows that R-SP model is a valid MILP formulation of SP when the acceptance random variables are independent and identically distributed (i.i.d.) and \hyperref[corollary0]{Corollary \ref*{corollary0}} shows that the R-SP can be reduced to an LP.